ColfaxResearch/cfx-article-src/transpose-cute/README.md

 ./transpose
 ```

-To compile the python moulde and run the python example:
+To compile the python module and run the python example:
 ```
 make python -B
 python3 torch_benchmark.py